 Our objectives are to improve the economic and social well-being of smallholders and the environmental sustainability of tree crop systems in West and Central Africa to contribute to agricultural growth.

-Our scientists have pioneered farmer field schools (FFS) on cocoa in Côte d’Ivoire, Ghana, Nigeria, and Cameroon.
-This participatory training approach encourages farmers to make their own discoveries about management practices, to reduce their dependence on costly inputs such as pesticides, and to improve their underst anding of crop and pest management.
-Through the FFS, farmers learn about biological processes and interactions in the cocoa agroecosystem.
+Our scientists have pioneered farmer field schools (FFS) and farmer learning groups (FLG) on cocoa in Côte d’Ivoire, Ghana, Nigeria, and Cameroon.
+This participatory training approaches encourage farmers to make their own discoveries about management practices, to reduce their dependence on costly inputs such as pesticides, and to improve their understanding of crop and pest management.
+Through the FFS and FLG, farmers learn about biological processes and interactions in the cocoa agroecosystem.
 This knowledge allows them to become “experts” in their own fields and to make sound management decisions.